pathologicalenvy/pathological-envy-framework/manuscripts/M1_envy_cycle/chapters/01-envy-without-a-system.md

 1.8 Scope of the Book

 This book does not attempt to catalog all forms of envy or reduce all psychopathology to a single cause.
-It focuses on pathological envy—envy that escalates, destabilizes, and contributes to regulatory failure as a process rather than a diagnosis.
+It focuses on pathological envy: envy that escalates, destabilizes, and contributes to regulatory failure as a process rather than a diagnosis.

 The framework developed here uses envy as a primary case while extending to psychosis as a failure outcome.
 The emphasis is on process, not diagnosis.